hkonitzer/express-ghost/README.md

 Now you have access to an object in the [res.locals.ghostdata](https://expressjs.com/en/4x/api.html#res.locals)

-You can use this in the templates, for example in EJS: index-route.js:
+You can use this in your templates, for example with EJS: index-route.js:
 ```
 const express = require('express');